externaloak76/blooket-oxygen/README.md

-# how to obtain blooket token
+# How to obtain blooket token